mizzy/serverspec/README.md

 ----
 ## Multi OS support

-Serverspec is supporting Darwin based OS, Red Hat based OS, Debian based OS, Gentoo and Solaris.
+Serverspec supports Darwin based OS, Red Hat based OS, Debian based OS, Gentoo and Solaris.

 Serverspec can detect target host's OS automatically.

-If you'd like to set target host's OS explicitly, you should include `Serverspec::Helper::OSName` in `spec/spec_helper.rb` like this.
+If you'd like to set target host's OS explicitly, you should include `SpecInfra::Helper::OSName` in `spec/spec_helper.rb` like this.

 ```ruby